The Gifts Of One Spirit Medicine

 The liver isn’t the only organ in the body that can regenerate itself.
 You grow a completely new heart every 15 years, your bones are only 2 years old, your lungs and skin are around 2 to 4 weeks old, and your intestines have changed all their cells within the last 3 days.
 With my own recovery, I began to understand that aging is what happens when your body loses its ability to regenerate itself, when healthy cells no longer replace sick and dying ones.
 Imagine what might happen if you could direct your body to grow only healthy, vibrant new cells.

 The secret was in the healing plants from the Amazon.
 I found that the plants most treasured by shamans in the rain forest could help you to break in to the password-protected regions in your DNA where the instructions to grow a new body are stored.
 But the phytochemical properties alone were not enough; they simply opened the vault where the codes were kept.

 Excerpted with permission from Grow A New Body, Alberto Villoldo’s latest book, which offers shamanic practices alongside cutting-edge science, detox strategies and power plant foods that can switch on every cell’s ability to regenerate and repair.
 Growanewbody.com.

-Alberto Villoldo, PhD, is a medical anthropologist Alberto who has studied the shamanic healing practices of the Amazon and Andes for more than 25 years.
-He is the founder of the Four Winds Society, which trains modern shamans in the practice of energy medicine.
-He directs the Center for Energy Medicine in Chile, where he investigates and practices the neuroscience of enlightenment.
+Alberto Villoldo, PhD, is a medical anthropologist and psychologist who has studied the spiritual practices of the Amazon and the Andes for more than 25 years.
+Author of numerous best-selling books, including Shaman, Healer, Sage, The Four Insights, Courageous Dreaming and Power Up Your Brain, Alberto is the founder of The Four Winds Society, and directs the Center for Energy Medicine in Chile, where he investigates and practices the neuroscience of enlightenment.
+Visit www.